dmitriy-philimonov/elfremapper/README.md

 5. It requires a proper managed hugetlbfs mount point (due to the backward compatibility with older kernels)
 6. It requires LOAD segments aligned to a huge page size (e.g.compiled with common-page-size=2M max-page-size=2M)

+# Performance

+Performance improves significantly for CPU-bound applications with big text/data sections (much more than 2 MB).
+The technique was tested on MySQL server (https://github.com/mysql/mysql-server) in Cloud environment.
+The server consumes about 40-50 large pages (~100 MB).
+The CPU bound scenarious become faster up to 10% in sysbench OLTP PS/RO (especially for very small x86_64 cloud instances with 1 vCPU and 2 GB RAM).
+Speedup on AArch64 CPUs is usually much better, however it should be tested in each particular case.

 # Implementation